Code Collaboration using GitHub

 remote: remote: Create a pull request for 'sodium' on GitHub by visiting: remote: https://github.com/YOUR_GITHUB_USERNAME/periodic-table/pull/new/sodium remote:

-git is correct.
-What we will want to do next is create a pull request on the original repository to get our changes incorporated.
+What we will want to do next is creating a pull request on the original repository to get our changes incorporated.

 It is now time to incorporate the edits you have made in your fork into the original repository.